 where $g_\mu$ is a conformal map defined on $\m D^*$ associated with $[\mu]$ as defined in Section~\ref{sec:universal_T}.

 \begin{thm} The vector field $V$ has flowlines that exist for all time on $T(1)$.
-The flow restricts to a flow on $T_0(1)$ and is the \textnormal(negative\textnormal) Weil--Petersson gradient of the Liouville functional $\Liouville$.
-Furthermore all flowlines on $T_0(1)$ converges to the origin $[0]$ which corresponds to the round circle. \end{thm}
+The flow is restricted to a flow on $T_0(1)$ and is the \textnormal(negative\textnormal) Weil--Petersson gradient of the Liouville functional $\Liouville$.
+Furthermore, all flowlines on $T_0(1)$ converge to the origin $[0]$, which corresponds to the round circle. \end{thm}

-\begin{proof} By the Nehari bound we have that in the Teichm\"uller metric on $T(1)$, $||V||_\infty \leq 6$.
+\begin{proof} By the Nehari bound, in the Teichm\"uller metric on $T(1)$, $||V||_\infty \leq 6$.
 Thus as $T(1)$ is complete in the Teichm\"uller metric, the flow under $V$ exists for all time on $T(1)$.
-If $[\mu] \in T_0(1)$ then by the characterization \eqref{eq:wp_schwarzian} we have
+If $[\mu] \in T_0(1)$ then by the characterization \eqref{eq:wp_schwarzian}

-Thus $V_{[\mu]} \in H^{-1,1}(\D^*) \simeq T_{[\mu]}T_0(1) $ and therefore by integrability the flow preserves $T_0(1)$.
+Thus $V([\mu]) \in H^{-1,1}(\D^*) \simeq T_{[\mu]}T_0(1) $ and therefore by integrability the flow preserves $T_0(1)$.
 Furthermore if $\dot \nu \in H^{-1,1}(\D^*) \simeq T_{[\mu]}T_0(1) $ then by Theorem~\ref{thm:S_1_first_variation},

 Therefore $\nabla_{\WP}\Liouville = - V$ and